A Redlands Connection

 Major League Soccer play, Olympics, World Cup and other varied world-generated competition needed the likes of Donovan and Bocanegra to create today’s further climb into global contention.

-Kelly Bocanegra, Carlos’ mother, stood on the sidelines of a massive crowd (there were no bleachers), pointing out that many of the soccer players played on that CIF championship football team and would probably win this match.
+Kelly Bocanegra, Carlos’ mother, stood on the sidelines of a massive crowd (there was no seated bleachers), pointing out that many of Alta Loma’s soccer players played on that CIF championship football team and would probably win this match.

 It was not to be.
 Donovan & Co. went up against Bocanegra & Co. in regulation, overtime and, finally, the Terriers winning on penalty kicks – all on the corner of University & Citrus.